 Learn more about Apple Pay security and privacy.

-Can I continue to use my plastic credit, debit, or prepaid cards if I suspend or remove my cards in Wallet?
+Use your plastic credit, debit or prepaid cards after you suspend or remove cards in Wallet

-When you suspend or remove your cards in Wallet, your device-specific Device Account Number is suspended or removed.
-You can continue to use your plastic cards.
+When you suspend or remove your cards in Wallet, you can continue to use your plastic cards.
+Only your device-specific Device Account Number is suspended or removed.